Experimental robustness benchmarking of quantum neural networks on a superconducting quantum processor: Training algorithm

 Here, $\boldsymbol{g}_{t}^2$ represents the Hadamard product of $\boldsymbol{g}_{t}$ with itself. $\boldsymbol{m}_{t}$ and $\boldsymbol{v}_{t}$ is the first and second moment vectors, respectively. $\epsilon$ is a small non-zero constant to prevent division by zero.
 Here, we refer to this optimizer, utilizing MB-SGD with Adam, as MBAdam.

-For the two QNN classifiers implemented in the main text, the hyperparameters of the MBAdam are set as follows: $\beta_1=0.9$, $\beta_2=0.999$.
-For EMNIST, $\eta=0.1$ and batch size is $100$; for LCEI, $\eta=0.03$ and batch size is $50$.
-These settings are kept consistent for both adversarial and clean training processes.
+For the two QNN classifiers reported in the main text we used MBAdam with hyperparameters $\beta_1=0.9$ and $\beta_2=0.999$.
+Learning rates and batch sizes were set according to dataset and task: for EMNIST we employed $\eta=0.1$ and batch size $|B|=100$; for LCEI we used $\eta=0.03$ and $|B|=50$.
+These configurations were held constant between clean and adversarial training to isolate the effect of adversarial augmentation.